scipy/scipy.org/source/topical-software.rst

   can be "compiled" automatically into dynamically-linked C code or Python simulators.

-* `SimPy <http://simpy.sourceforge.net/>`_: SimPy (= Simulation in Python) is
+* `SimPy <http://simpy.sourceforge.net/>`_ is an object-oriented,
-  an object-oriented, process-based discrete-event simulation language based on standard Python.
-It is released under the GNU Lesser GPL (LGPL).
-SimPy provides the modeler with components of a simulation model including processes, for active components like customers, messages, and vehicles, and resources, for passive components that form limited capacity congestion points like servers, checkout counters, and tunnels.
+  process-based discrete-event simulation language based on standard Python SimPy provides the modeler with components of a simulation model including processes, for active components like customers, messages, and vehicles, and resources, for passive components that form limited capacity congestion points like servers, checkout counters, and tunnels.
 It also provides monitor variables to aid in gathering statistics.
 Random variates are provided by the standard Python random module.
 SimPy comes with data collection capabilities, GUI and plotting packages.
 It can be easily interfaced to other packages, such as plotting, statistics, GUI, spreadsheets, and data bases.

-* `Pyarie <http://pyarie.wikisophia.org>`_: Pyarie is a continuous modeling environment useful for modeling systems of ordinary differential equations.
+* `Pyarie <http://pyarie.wikisophia.org>`_ is a continuous modeling environment useful for modeling systems of ordinary differential equations.
   The system is designed to be modular so that state variables and relationships, as well as complete models, can be re-used and re-defined and